mguaraz120/chat-app-io/README.md

 - This full Realtime Chat Application was created with React on the front end and with NodeJS + Socket.io web socket library on the back end.

 -The user has to login with a username and a room number.
 Once logged in, the user joins the room waiting for at least a second user to join the same room.
-Once the users are joined in the same room, they can start chattting in realtime.
+Once the users are joined in the same room, they can start chatting in realtime.

 ## Technologies Used